About this event

 Registration, tea and coffee

-For delegates who only attend just the afternoon session
+For delegates only attending the afternoon session

 Welcome and introduction